jvanderzande/mijnafvalwijzer/README.md

 ## There is total new rewrite of these scripts available in this repository: https://github.com/jvanderzande/GarbageCalendar
-## This repository will not be maintained any further.
+## This repository will not be maintained any further!

 ===============================================================================